Jump to: Admissions Questions | Program Questions | Residency Weekend | Advising Questions | Financial Aid and Tuition Questions

 No, GRE scores are not required.

-Three (3) credits each of graduate level biostatistics and epidemiology must be successfully completed (B- or better) prior to matriculation into the Ph.D. program.
+Three (3) credits each of graduate level biostatistics and epidemiology must be successfully completed (B- or better) prior to matriculation into the PhD program.
 A course in statistics, rather than biostatistics, will not suffice as a substitute.
 These courses can be taken at any accredited institution at which they are offered, and must be completed within the last five (5) years.
-Applicants may be able to complete one or both courses online through GW once admitted to the PhD program but prior to full marticulation.
+Applicants may be able to complete one or both courses online through GW once admitted to the PhD program but prior to full matriculation.
 Early application submission is strongly encouraged.
-Please contact the program coordinator for details.
+Please contact the program administrator for details.

-The curriculum includes a Dissertation Proposal Preparation course (1 credit) in the semester during which the proposal is defended.
+The curriculum includes a Dissertation Proposal Preparation course (3 credits) in the semester prior to the proposal defense.
 The dissertation phase is associated with 9 credits of seminar.
-Our expectation is that the courses related to the dissertation will be graded as complete/incomplete, and we are exploring the implications of using this grading approach throughout the curriculum.
+Our expectation is that the courses related to the dissertation will be graded as complete/incomplete.

 We are still exploring this potential as an option in the future, but currently there is not a part-time version of the curriculum.